 As President George Bush and Senator Hillary Clinton stoked the fires of war in 2002, Dave Barrows and Mark Schleunes looked around at the music scene expecting to find many artists speaking out against the war.
-Seeing very little response from mainstream artists, including those who had previously represented themselves as "alternative," Dave and Mark decided to start earRotator and take an overtly anti-war, anti-Bush musical message to the streets, literally.
+Seeing very little response from mainstream artists, or so-called "alternative" artists, Dave and Mark decided to start earRotator and take an overtly anti-war musical message to the streets.

 They wrote 10 songs - some serious, some humorous - explaining their take on the situation.
 They recorded the music and made videos for each song incorporating and re-contextualizing news footage ripped from various sources.
-Having only two musicians (Dave on sax and vocals and Mark on guitar and vocals), they put the bass, drums and other instruments on a DVD along with the videos.
-With one of the first LCD screens visible in daylight and a battery-powered, portable audio/video projection system mounted on two hand-trucks, they pursued a guerrilla performance strategy of quickly setting up in almost any urban location to play the videos and songs.
+Having only two musicians (Dave on sax/vocals and Mark on guitar/vocals), they put the bass, drums and other instruments on a DVD along with the videos.
+With one of the first LCD screens visible in daylight and a battery-powered, portable audio/video projection system mounted on two hand-trucks, they pursued a guerrilla performance strategy of quickly setting up in urban locations.
 They were kicked out of many areas after brief performances - UC Berkeley, Union Square in San Francisco, etc.